Marketo Email Program Templates Guide

-For those that think a tokenized email program isn’t worth taking the time to create, think again.
+This happens because even without a fully tokenized template, getting an email out the door doesn’t take much time.
+For those who think a tokenized Email Program isn’t worth creating, think again.
 This template will save you time with every send and reduce the errors that can come from rushing a one-off email.

 Let’s Get Started